camandel/ansible-lab-docker/README.md

 * host02
 * host03

-**IMPORTANT**: In order to follow this tutorial you need to install Docker or Vagrant on your machine.
+**IMPORTANT**: In order to follow this tutorial you need to install Docker or Vagrant on your host machine.

 # Quick start